a2a.server.events.event_queue module¶

 - Parameters:

-- async dequeue_event(no_wait: bool = False) Message | Task | TaskStatusUpdateEvent | TaskArtifactUpdateEvent¶
+- async dequeue_event() Message | Task | TaskStatusUpdateEvent | TaskArtifactUpdateEvent¶

 Dequeues an event from the queue.

 This implementation expects that dequeue to raise an exception when the queue has been closed.
 In python 3.13+ this is naturally provided by the QueueShutDown exception generated when the queue has closed and the user is awaiting the queue.get method.
 Python<=3.12 this needs to manage this lifecycle itself.
 The current implementation can lead to blocking if the dequeue_event is called before the EventQueue has been closed but when there are no events on the queue.
-Two ways to avoid this are to call this with no_wait = True which won’t block, but is the callers responsibility to retry as appropriate.
-Alternatively, one can use an async Task management solution to cancel the get task if the queue has closed or some other condition is met.
+One way to avoid this is to use an async Task management solution to cancel the get task if the queue has closed or some other condition is met.
 The implementation of the EventConsumer uses an async.wait with a timeout to abort the dequeue_event call and retry, when it will return with a closed error.

 - Returns: